ClusterHQ/flocker/docs/gettinginvolved/infrastructure/packaging.rst

 The Homebrew installation script for OS X downloads packages from the ``python`` directory.

+Binary and source distributions are hosted in the ``python`` directory.

 Fedora 20 and CentOS client and node packages in the ``fedora`` and ``centos`` directories.
 There are also ``fedora-testing`` and ``centos-testing`` directories used for weekly development releases.